centreforpublicdata/covid-subsidies/README.md

 We then filtered it to contain only aid granted under the following schemes (Covid-related emergency aid):

-- SA.56841 (COVID-19 Temporary Framework for UK authorities)
-- SA.56794 (CBILS, later replaced by SA-56841)
+- [SA.56792](https://ec.europa.eu/competition/elojade/isef/case_details.cfm?proc_code=3_SA_56792) (CBILS, later replaced by SA-56841).
-- SA.56792 (CBILS, later replaced by SA-56841).
+- [SA.56794](https://ec.europa.eu/competition/elojade/isef/case_details.cfm?proc_code=3_SA_56794) (CBILS, later replaced by SA-56841)
+- [SA.56841](https://ec.europa.eu/competition/elojade/isef/case_details.cfm?proc_code=3_SA_56841) (COVID-19 Temporary Framework for UK authorities).

 And we then joined it with [Companies House data](http://download.companieshouse.gov.uk/en_output.html) (last updated 1 June 2021) to obtain basic information about the companies being supported.
 This data is contained in the columns starting `ch_`.

 Notes on the data
 -----------------

-Under EC transparency regulations for emergency Covid aid, UK authorities are only required to report the following subsidies to the EC transparency module:
+Under EC transparency regulations for emergency Covid aid, UK authorities are only required to report the following subsidies:

 - Subsidies with a value of more than 100,000 EUR
 - Subsidies granted more than 12 months ago.

+This data therefore does not contain BBLS or smaller CBILS/CLBILS loans.

 Licensing
 ---------